Main Field of Study and progress level:

 Upon completion of the course the students should be able to:

-account for the purpose and importance of research work in connection to the design of future vehicles and mobility systems.
+Account for the purpose and importance of research work in connection to the design of future sustainable mobility systems.

 A Bachelor's degree or equivalent first-cycle qualification comprising of at least 180 ECTS or a corresponding qualification from an internationally recognized university.
 Specific entry requirements are: 60 ECTS credits in the field of Design.
 Student must have passed all previous courses on the Master programme in Transportation Design at Umeå Institute of Design or the equivalent.
 Proficiency in English equivalent to Swedish upper secondary course English B/6.